Intel's Massive 18-core Core i9 Chip Starts a Bloody Battle For Enthusiast PCs

 Re: (Score:2)

-Even if enthusiasts are dumb enough to buy the hype they must know in the back of their minds that nothing they use will support this, just like nothing supports the multi-core i5 and i7.
+If your side job numbers are so good, why haven't you retired yet?

+I'm not planning to retire for another 30 years.
+One job to pay the bills and one job to buy cash flow assets for the long term provides a comfortable living.

 Does the i9 come with a power station?
-(Score:1)
+(Score:3, Funny)

 i9 (Score:2)